microsoft/azure-genai-design-patterns/1_foundational_concepts/README.md

 Nevertheless, as data is being generated by these agents (for instance, in the process of memorization for consumption by other agents), special attention needs to be put in place around these memory stores to guarantee the original data governance and data privacy are respected.

-### Handling memory, insights, notes to enable complex tasks within the constraints of data governance and privacy
+### 7. Handling memory, insights, notes to enable complex tasks within the constraints of data governance and privacy

+Complex agents system perform best when they can constantly learn from their previous interactions and adapt their behavior accordingly.
+This requires the ability to store and retrieve information from memory, enabling agents to learn from past interactions and make better decisions in the future.

+Nevertheless, as stated in the previous section, this memory store needs to be governed by the same data governance and data privacy rules as the original data sources.
+Consequently, it is imperative to obfuscate and anonymize the data stored in memory to ensure that the privacy of the data is respected while maximizing the re-usablity of the data for the agents by generating a 'global' cache of insights and learnings.

-### Learning from experience to alleviate high cost of execution
+### 8. Learning from experience to alleviate high cost of execution

 As described earlier, a multi-agents system can involve a significant number of agent interactions (between agent and human, between agents, and between agents and external systems).
 This can lead to a high cost of execution, especially if the agents are not able to learn from their experience and adapt their behavior accordingly.